Azizos126926/Titanic-Competition/README.md

 # Titanic-Competition
-This is the legendary Titanic ML competition – the best, my first Kaggle challenge to dive into ML competitions.
+This is the legendary Titanic ML competition – My first Kaggle challenge to dive into ML competitions.

 # Link:
 https://www.kaggle.com/competitions/titanic